DeprecatedLuar/akeyshually/README.md

 # akeyshually

-Portable keyboard daemon for Linux - bind keyboard shortcuts to shell commands.
+Portable keyboard shortcut daemon for Linux - a **command launcher** that maps keyboard combos to shell commands.

+## What It Does

+akeyshually is a command launcher, not an action executor.
+It doesn't have built-in "actions" - it simply executes any shell command you assign to a keyboard shortcut.
+Want to mute your microphone with `ctrl+mute`?
+Map it to `pactl set-source-mute @DEFAULT_SOURCE@ toggle`.
+Want to launch a browser?
+Map `super+b` to `brave-browser`.

+**You provide the commands, akeyshually provides the keyboard shortcuts.**

 ## Features

-- **Universal**: Works on X11, Wayland, any WM/DE
+- **Universal**: Works on X11, Wayland, any WM/DE via evdev
 - **Lightweight**: ~3MB binary, <5MB RAM
-- **Simple**: TOML config, fire-and-forget execution
+- **Simple**: TOML config, fire-and-forget command execution
 - **Portable**: Single static binary
+- **Command-focused**: No built-in actions - compose with existing CLI tools

 ## Quick Start